GraphBLAS/LAGraph/README.md

     Experimental: draft code under development: do not benchmark without asking the LAGraph authors first

-        * Algorithms: graph algorithms such as BFS, connected components, centrality, etc
+        * Algorithms: draft graph algorithms such as BFS, connected components, centrality, etc

-        * Utilities: read/write a graph from a file, etc
+        * Utilities: draft utilities go here

     Test: main programs that test LAGraph.
 To run the tests, first compile GraphBLAS and LAGraph, and then do "make tests" in this directory.